Table of Content

 - Consolidate what made the condition better and worse.

-- Note down the situations which triggered anxiety or phobia.
+- Note down the situations that triggered anxiety or phobia.

 - Note all the major stressors and events that happened recently.